-- base salary: - · variable and other cash incentive awards linked to corporate and/or individual objectives; and - · periodic grants of long-term equity-based awards.
+- base salary - · variable and other cash incentive awards linked to corporate and/or individual objectives; and - · periodic grants of long-term equity-based awards.

 Base Salary.
 We seek to provide each member of our senior management with a base salary that is appropriate for his roles and responsibilities, and that provides him with a level of income stability.
 Our compensation committee reviews the base salaries of our executive officers annually, with significant input from our CEO, to determine whether any adjustment is warranted.
 In considering a base salary adjustment, our compensation committee considers our company's overall performance and the executive officer's performance, individual contribution, changes in responsibilities and prior experience.
 Our compensation committee may also take into account the executive officer's current salary and equity ownership and the amounts paid to other executive officers of our company.
-Our compensation committee relies upon its members' experience with the compensation practices of other companies, compensation survey data available from outside sources and its members' familiarity with the compensation of the compensation committee relies upon its members' experience with the compensation practices of other companies, compensation survey data available from outside sources and its members' familiarity with the compensation committee relies upon its members' experience with the compensation practices of other compensation survey data available from outside sources and its members' familiarity with the compensation practices of other compensation practices of other compensation survey data available from outside sources and its members' familiarity with the compensation practices of other provides and the provides of our compensation practices of other provides and the provides and t
+Our compensation committee relies upon its members' experience with the compensation practices of other companies, compensation survey data available from outside sources and its members' familiarity with the compensation practices of other companies, compensation survey data available from outside sources and its members' familiarity with the compensation practices of other companies, compensation survey data available from outside sources and its members' familiarity with the